 Moving on, you will notice upon close inspection that he also has frozen waffles and what looks like a bag of pure cane sugar crystals, and on the farther side of the cart it looks like a big bag of specialty baked bread.

 The high carbohydrate intake will tend to keep his insulin levels high, and the lack of both protein and good fats does not give his body the nutrition it needs for proper growth and repair.
-He is lean now, but it will be more of a struggle to stay in a healthy body fat range as he gets older.
+He is lean now, but it will be more of a struggle to stay in a healthy body fat range…and healthy overall as he gets older.

 The Traditional Shopper

 This one was interesting.
 The couple that this cart belonged to was an older hispanic couple.
 Take a close look at what they have.
 You will see eggs, beef, pork, cheese, lots of vegetables and some fruit, and they finish it with salsa.
 No doubt they plan on making many traditional mexican dishes.
 Notice what they do not have: any processed foods such as potato chips, soft drinks, bottled juice, pasta and the like.
 They did buy tortillas, for that is what they put on the food belt while I was taking this photo.

 Clearly the contents of this food cart had a mexican slant to it, but the food choices are similar to what was common before the high fat diet was considered unhealthy: meats, eggs, fruits, vegetables, butter, and hardly any processed foods, if at all.
 In other words, whole, natural foods.
 A tip of the hat to this couple.
 I hope they keep eating this way.